rafosorio/iks-workshop/_docs/box/box-deploy.md

 ###### 2. Add the box widget to the Box page

-- Click on the nagivation link for Box to be taken to that page.
+- Click on the navigation link for Box to be taken to that page.
 Validate by looking for the page title and the `?page=box` in the URL displayed by the browser
 - Click on **Customize** > **Widgets** > **Create Widget**

 <p>